 Boost your health with blueberries

-When selecting fruit, consider that few fruits are more beneficial for your health than fresh blueberries.
+Few fruits are more beneficial for your health than fresh blueberries.
 The USDA ranks blueberries among the highest in terms of antioxidant content and as a powerful ally in fighting aging and associated ailments.

 “Blueberries are not only a taste treat, but are really considered an antioxidant powerhouse,” says Lynda Johnson, R.D., nutrition & health education specialist with University of Missouri Extension.
 “The antioxidant anthocyanidin found in the bluish pigment helps neutralize free radicals that damage cells and protects our bodies from developing cataracts, glaucoma, varicose veins and certain cancers,” Johnson states.

 Other antioxidants in blueberries also show promise in preventing diabetes, high cholesterol and Alzheimer’s Disease.
 Scientists at the USDA Human Nutrition Research Center on Aging in Boston, MA found blueberries improved both memory and motor skills in laboratory animals.
 These researchers are now exploring what substances in blueberries keep message signals moving and improve brain function.

 Researchers at Rutgers University found that blueberries help reduce risk for urinary tract infections similar to cranberries.
 These berries seem to prevent the infection-causing bacteria from sticking to walls in the urinary tract.
 Their studies also found certain compounds in blueberries lower risk for blood clot formation and heart disease by reducing the stickiness of blood platelet cells.

 Blueberries are available fresh, frozen and dried, and all forms are rich sources of antioxidants.
 “Besides the phytonutrients, blueberries are a rich source of vitamins A & C, potassium and fiber, and they are low in calories, only 40 calories per half-cup serving,” says Johnson.